beaker-project/beaker-dev-docs/proposals/index.rst

    Proposals will be referred to by their title or URL rather than by a number (this is similar to Fedora feature names)

-* There are currently no completely new design proposals under consideration
+.. * There are currently no completely new design proposals under consideration

 .. toctree::
    :maxdepth: 1

+   job-page-improvements

 .. note::